CodeSonia/CodeSonia_Personal_Portfolio/README.md

 - Read more/less - I did not want to overwhelm users with a very long section.
 So I incorporated this feature so that users have the option to read more if they like.
 I also included some content before the button to entice users to learn more.

 #### Contact me
-- Status alert - I used Bootstrap alert and used flex to align it in the middle.
-I did this, so users are aware that I am available for hire or to work on a project.
 - Image - I used Affinity Photo to help create my icon in work gear and format.
 - Contact form - I incorporated a simple contact form with validations.
 It won't let you submit if you do not have the correct email address.
 Also, a pink border appears when you are on a form section.
 I did this, so users are aware of what part they are filling.
 - Submit button - I incorporated a modal when a user submits their contact message.
 A modal then appears saying thanks for the message and say I will respond soon.